ngomezcn/MLP/README.md

 ```
 Explanation:

-**"X-Plane.exe"**: Represents the .exe of the target program (It could also be a dll or be empty, this depends on how the program is made)
+**"X-Plane.exe"**: Represents the .exe of the target program (It could also be a dll or be empty, this depends on how the program is made and the variable we are looking for)

 **"X-System"**: It is the name of the process (It is the same name as the process opened by Cheat Engine)
 <br/><br/>